marcglasberg/asyncredux.com/react/basics/provide-the-store.md

 :::note

-Your code should have a single `StoreProvider` at the top of your component tree.
+Your code should have a **single** store provider, at the top of your component tree.

 :::

+<hr></hr>

+Next, let's see how to access the store's state from any component.